 Most of what is known about the isotopic composition of hydrothermal fluids is indirect, but almost all data point to hydrothermal fluids being isotopically light relative to seawater.
-The first estimate of hydrothermal fluid δ60Ni was also the only one to suggest that they were isotopically similar to seawater (~1.5‰), based on analyses of Fe-Mn crusts near the mid-ocean ridge (Gall et al., 2013).
-However, there was no correlation with δ60Ni and distance from a mid-ocean ridge.
-Other estimates focused on the narrow range of δ60Ni for ultramafic and mafic rock (~0.1‰, Cameron et al., 2009; Elliott and Steele, 2017; Gall et al., 2013; Gueguen et al., 2013; Wu et al., 2019), from which hydrothermal fluids derive their composition, and assumed a similar δ60Ni for the hydrothermal fluid (Ciscato et al., 2018; Gueguen and Rouxel, 2021).
-One study documented a form of hydrothermal interaction by measuring the change in isotopic composition as seawater interacted with lava from the 2018 eruption of Kīlauea and found for the δ60Ni data followed mixing between two end-members isotopically similar to seawater and basalt (0.1 to 0.3‰) (Hawco et al., 2020).
-Pašava et al., (2019) measured a δ60Ni value of -0.24‰ from a pyrite-marcasite crust within the Logatchev hydrothermal field, Mid-Atlantic Ridge.
+The first authors to estimate of hydrothermal fluid δ60Ni are also the only ones to suggest that they are isotopically similar to seawater (~1.5‰), based on analyses of Fe-Mn crusts near mid-ocean ridges (Gall et al., 2013).
+However, they found no correlation between δ60Ni and distance from mid-ocean ridges.
+Other estimates focused on the narrow range of δ60Ni for ultramafic and mafic rock (~0.1‰), from which hydrothermal fluids would likely derive their composition, and assumed a similar δ60Ni for the hydrothermal fluid (Ciscato et al., 2018; Gueguen and Rouxel, 2021).
+One study documented a form of hydrothermal interaction by measuring the change in isotopic composition of seawater interacting with lava from the 2018 eruption of Kīlauea.
+They observed a mixing relationship with two end-members isotopically similar to seawater (1.3‰ to 1.4‰) and basalt (0.1‰) (Hawco et al., 2020).
+Finally, Pašava et al., (2019) measured a δ60Ni value of -0.24‰ from a pyrite-marcasite crust within the Logatchev hydrothermal field, Mid-Atlantic Ridge.
 Besides the estimate of Gall et al. (2013), all available data indicate hydrothermal fluids are isotopically light relative to seawater and would exacerbate the isotope mass imbalance.

+Benthic Flux

+Authors have attempted to estimate the flux’s isotopic composition given the available, yet conflicting, information about Ni fraction with Mn oxides.
+Little et al. (2020) hypothesize a mechanism that results in an isotopically heavy benthic flux, however no available data strongly supports this interpretation.
+In this mechanism, Ni arrives to the sediment associated with Mn oxides with an isotopic composition similar to Fe-Mn crusts (~1.6‰) which uptake isotopically heavy Ni relative to solution (1.3 to 1.4) (Gall et al., 2013; Gueguen et al., 2020, 2016; Little et al., 2020).
+As the sediment is buried and organic matter is oxidized, Mn oxides are reduced, and Ni is released.
+Assuming quantitative release and the amount of Ni in pore fluid before Mn oxide reduction is much less than that which is released from Mn oxides, the porewater has a Ni isotopic composition of 1.6 ‰.
+Next, Mn is re-oxidized as it diffuses upwards, and some Ni resorbs to the Mn oxides.
+An experimental Ni-birnessite sorption study recorded extreme isotope fractionations between surface sorbed Ni and Ni in solution, (Δ60NiMn oxides-solution = −2.76‰ to −3.35‰) (Sorensen et al., 2020).
+Given this fractionation, Little et al (2020) inferred isotopically light Ni would sorb to the precipitated Mn oxides and the leftover benthic flux Ni would therefore be extremely isotopically heavy (~3‰), resulting in an isotopically heavy benthic flux.